Troubleshooting: Scanner - How to clean your Fujitsu scanner

 Take out a cotton swab from the cleaning kit.

-Gently examine the inside of the scanner and use the cotton swab to remove any bits of paper that may be trapped or sitting at the very bottom.
+Gently examine the inside of the scanner and use the cotton swab to remove any bits of paper or staples that may be trapped inside the scanner, or sitting inside the bottom of the scanner.

 If needed, the cotton swab can be lightly moistened using the F1 cleaning spray in the cleaning kit.